jsiwhitehead/refluent/README.md

 The reason `do` uses selectors and only allows for merging new props, rather than just accepting an arbitrary map `props => props`, is so that `map` can be memoized.

-Due to caching (above), the selected values can be compared by reference to their previous values, and `map` is only called when one or more values have changed.
+Due to caching (see above), the selected values can be compared to their previous values by reference, and `map` is only called when one or more values have changed.

 This means you never have to worry about pure components or `shouldComponentUpdate`, as updates only happen when they need to.